Grayhawk Eye.

 A measurement made with the slit lamp biomicroscope to evaluate tear volume A Schirmer Test may be performed by placing a small piece of special paper inside your lower eyelid to measure tear production.

-For patients with mild, moderate or severe dry eyes, who may already be using artificial tears without relief, the prescription of Restasis eye drops in addition to tears can often help alleviate your symptoms.
+For patients with mild, moderate or severe dry eyes, who may already be using artificial tears without relief, the prescription of cyclosporine eye drops (such as restasis, xiidra or cequa) in addition to tears can often help alleviate your symptoms.
 Restasis works by suppressing a type of inflammatory cell from entering the Lacrimal Gland and thus allows the lacrimal gland to function more effectively so that you can actually make more of your own natural tears.
 A clinical study published in 2008 concluded that the use of Restasis eye drops may alleviate the signs and symptoms of dry eye during all stages of dry eye disease and especially in patients with mild forms of the problem.
-The study results for mildly affected patients suggest that the earlier the treatment with Restasis, the better the overall treatment results.
+The study results for mildly affected patients suggest that the earlier the treatment with Restasis/cyclosporine, the better the overall treatment results.

 As you can see, the diagnosis and treatment of dry eyes is complex and requires patience and persistence on the part of the physician and the patient.
 With careful diagnosis and a systematic therapeutic approach, sufferers of dry eye syndrome can most often experience considerable improvement.